Viewer Features

 Auto Mode Details

-- Studies with series count > threshold → show dropdown
+- Studies with series count at or above the threshold switch to grid mode

 Series Information

-Hovering over a series pill (on desktop) may show:
+Hovering over a series control (on desktop) may show:

 - Series description (from DICOM metadata)